How to care for your photograph collection at home

 Don’t keep your photographs in an uninsulated attic or basement.
 The fluctuations in temperature and humidity are very detrimental to the photographs.

-Keep any framed photographs from direct contact with the glass to avoid sticking, use a mat board edge to create a space within the frame.
+Don’t allow framed photographs to be in direct contact with the glass, they will stick and tear.
+Use acid-free rag mat board edge to create a space within the frame.

-Do not use clear tape to repair tears in a photograph – only use PAT approved tapes that can be found in many art supply stores.
+Do not use clear tape to repair tears in a photograph – consult a conservator if you want a tear repaired.

 Do not store photographs in old “magnetic”, clear plastic and glued paged albums – these will cause your photos to yellow over time and the photos will permanently adhere to the pages.